Catsudemo/JavaScript1/README.md

 A good understanding of all the above mentioned topics.
 Want to check your Knowledge?
 Go through the [JavaScript Fundamentals README](../../../fundamentals/blob/master/README.md) and research/ ask for help (Slack!) with the concepts that are not entirely clear.

 ---
-Credit goes to [HackYourFuture](https://github.com/HackYourFuture) which this is based upon.
+Credit goes to [HackYourFuture](https://github.com/HackYourFuture), which this is based upon